 1. Initial Merchandise Inventory

-Initial availability of merchandise available at the beginning of the current period or financial year.
-The initial inventory balance of merchandise is contained in the current trial balance or the company’s initial balance sheet or the previous annual balance sheet.
+The initial merchandise inventory refers to the quantity of goods available at the beginning of the current period or financial year.
+This balance is typically recorded in the current trial balance, the company’s initial balance sheet, or the previous annual balance sheet.

 2. Final Inventory of Merchandise

-The ending inventory of merchandise becomes a stock of merchandise available at the end of the period or the end of the current financial year.
-This inventory balance can usually be found in the company adjustment data at the end of the period.
+The final inventory of merchandise represents the stock of goods available at the end of the period or the end of the current financial year.
+This inventory balance is commonly found in the company’s adjustment data at the end of the period.

 3. Net Purchases